Glossary & Relationships of NIH Public Access and Bibliography Reporting Tools

 PubMed: PubMed is the National Library of Medicine database that provides access to citations from biomedical literature.
 It includes over 17 million citations from MEDLINE and other life science journals for biomedical articles back to the 1950s, many with links to full text articles and other scientific resources.
 These citations are indexed with a PMID number which is different from PMCID number.
 PMID number can not be used for public access policy purpose.
 PMCID can be found in the PubMed database.
-PubMed is linked with MyBibliography.

-My Bibliography in MyNCBI —for users to maintain and manage a list of all of their authored works, such as journal articles, manuscripts accepted for publication, books, and book chapters.
-Linking a Commons account to a new or existing My NCBI account allows references saved in My Bibliography to automatically appear in a user’ Commons account.
-Records in MyBibliography can be added via a linked PubMed search or by manual entry.
+My Bibliography in MyNCBI —for researchers to maintain and manage a list of all of their authored works, such as journal articles, manuscripts accepted for publication, books, and book chapters.
+Linking a Commons account to a new or existing My NCBI account allows references saved in My Bibliography to automatically appear in a user’ Commons account for biosketch creation (SciENcv) and for RPPR.
+Records in My Bibliography can be added via a linked PubMed search or by manual entry.
 You can also use My Bibliography to manage public access compliance.
-Here is a guide to using My Bibliography.
+My Bibliography FAQ.